omeid/j/README.md

 The project's aim is to provide a set of small api-compatible libraries that provides a comprehensive experience for working with JSON document and streams, from syntax checking to schema validation and encoding.

+Please note that the project is in it's infancy stage and being rapidly developed, so some APIs may change until a point where all the required components are worked out and in a stable state.
+This notice will be removed once the API is considered stable.

 ### Why?

 ### Credits